Plantillas Docker para VPS | Plantillas para implementar aplicaciones con un solo clic

 Aplicación ligera para tomar notas y listas de verificación con Markdown y tableros KanbanDesplegar

-JupyterLab es un entorno de desarrollo interactivo basado en la web para notebooks y códigoDesplegar
+JupyterLab es un entorno de desarrollo interactivo basado en la web para cuadernos y códigoDesplegar

 Kanboard is a free and open-source Kanban project management softwareDesplegar